rahmatrdn/go-skeleton/README.md

 Features :
 1. Rest API
-2. Worker with RabbitMQ
+2. Fiber Framework
 3. Api Docs with Sweager
-4. Fiber Framework
+4. Worker Queue with RabbitMQ
 5. Implementation of Unit Test (with Testify and Mockery)
 6. Authentication with JWT RS512
 7. GRPC Server!
 (IN PROGRESS)
-8. GRPC Server with handle authentication (Soon)
+8. GRPC Server with handle authentication (Soon!)
-9. Caching with Redis (Soon)
+9. Caching with Redis (Soon!)
-10. Dependency Injection with Google Wire (Soon)
+10. Dependency Injection with Google Wire (Soon!)
+12. Worker Queue with Kafka (Soon!)

 Feel free to contribute to this repository if you'd like!